Gimme Some Lovin': Legacy

 "Gimme Some Lovin'" has been recorded by several rock and other artists.
 Pop artist Olivia Newton-John covered it for her 1978 album, Totally Hot, which an album reviewer called "as close to a drunken party as one will get on a Newton-John album".
 A performance for the musical comedy film The Blues Brothers (1980) "featur[es] an arrangement notable for the horn section that replaces Steve Winwood's rumbling organ work", according to critic Bret Adams.
-Released as single by Atlantic Records, it reached number 18 on Billboard magazine's Hot 100 chart.
+Released as single by Atlantic Records, it reached number 18 on Billboard magazine's Hot 100 chart, number 22 on the Canadian RPM Top Singles chart, and number 20 on the Dutch Single Top 100.
 In 1990, British group Thunder recorded it for their debut album Backstreet Symphony.
 AllMusic writer Alex Henderson commented: "Another high point of this CD is an inspired cover of the Spencer Davis Group's 'Gimme Some Lovin',' which Thunder changes from blue-eyed soul/rock to straight-up hard rock."

+The song is heard in the films Sing (2016), The Adam Project (2022), and The Life of Chuck (2024).